Why This Protection Exists

 Insurance Stays Valid After a Surrogate's Decision

-When a surrogate makes a decision to withhold or withdraw treatment and death follows, some families worry that the insurance company might call it a suicide or otherwise deny the claim.
-This statute addresses that concern directly.
+A surrogate may decide to withhold or withdraw medical treatment.
+If death follows, some families worry about the insurance claim.
+They fear the company might call it a suicide or deny the payout.

 If a patient's death follows the withholding or withdrawing of any medical care pursuant to a surrogate's decision not expressly precluded by the patient's health care directive, that death does not constitute a homicide or a suicide and does not impair or invalidate an insurance policy, an annuity or any other contract that is conditioned on the life or death of the patient regardless of any terms of that contract.

 A.R.S. § 36-3207(C)The protection is broad.
 It covers life insurance, annuities, and any contract linked to the patient's life or death.
-If a surrogate makes a good-faith decision consistent with your directive, the financial consequences are off the table.